virtualsquare/virtualsquare.github.io/education/tutorials/umps/debugging.md

 ![step button and execution speed](pictures/speed.png "Step button and execution speed")

-From here, you can use the *Step* button to move the execution forward one instruction at a time (note: this is one machine instruciton, **not** an entire C code line) or slow the execution speed to a more human value and run the program again to analyze what the terminal device is going through.
+From here, you can use the *Step* button to move the execution forward one instruction at a time (note: this is one machine instruction, **not** an entire C code line) or slow the execution speed to a more human value and run the program again to analyze what the terminal device is going through.

 ![terminal execution](pictures/terminal.gif "The terminal at work")